open-organization/open-org-leaders-manual/sansing-let-engagement-lead-the-way.md

 ### Project DNA

 Our MoE drew inspiration from the Total Engagement Index (TEI).
 In 2017, the advocacy team at the Mozilla Foundation developed the TEI and its dashboard in order to track how people on our mailing list interacted with emails and other campaign channels.
 Vojtech Sedlak and Brett Gaylor led the work at Mozilla in consultation with Harmony Labs.
-The MoE is also an extension of the well-known pyramid of engagement [developed by Groundwire](http://groundwire.org/labs/engagement\_101\_series/index.html).
+The MoE is also an extension of the well-known pyramid of engagement developed by Groundwire.[^pyramid-engagement]

 The TEI grouped engagements into different bands or categories of action by depth of involvement.
 Each engagement in a particular band added a certain number of points to the TEI, and the advocacy team tracked the total engagement points it earned each month on an internal dashboard.